 Microsoft has their hand in the cloud-storage-for-photos game also!
 It has the same interface as Windows 10, so if you’re a PC user it should be second nature to use.
 OneDrive offers 5GB of storage for free, or you can upgrade to 50GB for $1.99 per month or 1TB of storage for just $6.99 per month.

-Canon isn’t the only camera maker who’s gotten into the photo-storage game!
+Canon isn’t the only camera maker who’s gotten into the photo storage options game!
 Image Space is loaded with features that let you enjoy your photos in new ways.
 Nikon offers 2GB of photo storage for Free with their basic plan, which is upgradable to 20GB of storage for Nikon camera owners with Nikon ID.

 Additionally, if you don’t want a browsable image storage system, you can opt for a traditional, all-encompassing backup system for your files.
 Each of these cloud-based backup services are fantastic and provide the peace of mind you’ll love once that initial backup is done.
 Keep in mind though, it’ll take a WHILE if you’re like me and waited till you had nearly 6 years worth of images to backup before you jumped into the cloud systems.